johnsturgeon/blog/docs/posts/2024-07-01-python-script-as-service.markdown

 I will show you how to create a long-running python script on any linux machine that supports systemd services.

 <!-- more -->

+!!! info "Systemd Information"

     If you don't know what systemd is, [this is a great overview](https://www.linux.com/training-tutorials/understanding-and-using-systemd/){:target="_blank"}

 Below, I'll run through a very simple example of script that syncs two folders every 30 seconds